 How to Build a Free Study Plan for Any Finance Exam (2026)

 FreeFellow's study planner builds a personalized schedule for any of 34 finance credentials using three inputs: your exam date, your weekly study capacity, and a short readiness baseline.
-The planner reads the published exam blueprint, sequences lessons and practice sets to put the most weight on weakest topics first, and adapts whenever your readiness changes.
-Free to start with no credit card.
+It reads the published exam blueprint, sequences lessons and practice sets so your weakest topics get the most weight first, and reshuffles whenever your readiness changes.
+Free to start, no credit card.

-Most candidates spend hours building a study spreadsheet, then abandon it the first time life shifts.
-The planner removes that friction by treating the schedule as a live document that rebalances when you finish ahead, fall behind, or change your exam date.
-You stop maintaining the plan and start studying.
+Most candidates burn an afternoon building a study spreadsheet, then ditch it the first time their week falls apart.
+The planner skips that.
+It treats your schedule as a live document that rebalances when you finish ahead, fall behind, or move your exam date.
+You stop babysitting the plan and just study.

 The Six-Step Framework